 News around the globe

-The new online platform Communio (Verlag Herder) regularly publishes articles with a Roman connection (category ‘City of Wonders’), most recently an article by Stefan Heid on the Easter origins of archaeology.
+The new online platform Communio (Herder Publishing House) regularly publishes articles related to Rome (category ‘City of Wonders’), most recently an article by Stefan Heid entitled ‘Farewell to the Pope King: Pius XI, the Feast of Christ the King and Christian Archaeology’.